HVVSATHWIK/Weathergit/README.md

 ## License 📜
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Note 📌
+This project is non-commercial and intended for personal or educational use only.

 ## Contact 📬
 If you have any questions or need further assistance, feel free to contact me: